 In short, it refers to any type of communication that does not happen in real-time.
 This includes email, text messages, and even some social media platforms.

-To illustrate, let’s say you’re working on a project with a team member in another country who is in a different time zone.
+Another example — let’s say you’re working on a project with a team member in another country who is in a different time zone.
 You can’t have a real-time conversation (like a phone call or video chat) because they’re asleep when you’re working.

 Instead, you would use an asynchronous communication tool like email or Slack to send them a message.
 The person receives it when they wake up and can respond at their convenience.

-Another example is if you’re working on a project and need input from your boss.
+For a final example, let’s say you’re working on a project and need input from your boss.
 You can’t just walk into their office because they might be in a meeting.
 You can, however, send them an email or chat message, and they can respond when they have a chance.

 As you can see, asynchronous communication is a way to exchange messages without the need for real-time conversation.